-providing performance feedback, and
+providing performance feedback,

-establishing a team of leaders to drive implementation.
+establishing a team of leaders to drive implementation,

+utilizing specialized instructional support personnel to analyze data and develop interventions and supports, and

+involving families and communities in data analysis and development of interventions and supports.

 The Virginia Standards of Accreditation (2000), Section 8 VAC 20-131-210.A., state that the principal "is recognized as the instructional leader of the school and is responsible for effective school management that promotes positive student achievement, a safe and secure environment in which to teach and learn, and efficient use of resources."
 Section B.2. specifies that the principal shall "ensure that the school division's student code of conduct is enforced and seek to maintain a safe and secure school environment."
 Section 8 VAC